caengen/file-search/readme.md

 ### Pre-reqs

-Search term file should be in the format:
+Needle file should be in the format:

 `<term>,<other identifier>`